jeswid/DSA4264_toxic-comment-analysis/technical-report.md

 ```python
 dbvc_score = clusterer.relative_validity_
 ```
 The validity index was preferred over traditional metrics like the silhouette score and coherence score, which are generally more suited for centroid-based clustering models such as k-means (Maas et al., 2021).
 These traditional metrics are less effective for density-based clustering algorithms, which can have clusters of varying shapes and densities.
 The validity index better aligns with the nature of HDBSCAN and offers a more reliable measure of clustering quality for such models.
-The chosen values for min_cluster_size and min_samples are the values that correspond to the highest validity index score (dbcv_score in the code).
+The chosen values for min_cluster_size and min_samples are the values that correspond to the highest validity index score (dbcv_score) relative to other combinations of parameter values.

+As we ran our tuning based on a randomly sampled dataset and implemented random search for parameter-tuning, running the tuning notebook may yield slightly different best parameters and best DBCV score.

 **Training and Embedding Strategy**